manjot2952/Experiment-5/5.2/README.md

 ---

 ## 📚 Objective
-- To understand React Router.
+- To understand React Router
-- To implement multiple routes.
+- To implement multiple routes
-- To implement Lazy Loading using `React.lazy()`.
+- To implement Lazy Loading using `React.lazy()`
-- To display fallback UI using `Suspense`.
+- To display fallback UI using `Suspense`
-- To improve application performance using code splitting.
+- To improve application performance using code splitting

 ---